- Docs

 SDKs

+When your application is written in a supported language, the SDK is the recommended choice.
 Our SDKs use our secure APIs and include developer-friendly features such as built-in automatic retries, fast performance, automatic pagination handling, and automatic transfer chunking where available.
-The SDKs provide you with the tightest integration between our APIs and your programming language of choice.
+They provide the tightest integration between our APIs and your programming language of choice.

-As we add new platform features, our SDKs are automatically updated and optimized to support those features.
+As we add new platform features, our SDKs are automatically updated to support them.

 iPaaS Connectors